tomjoht/tomjoht.github.io/_restapicourse/docapis_codesamples_bestpractices.md

 This approach of adding brief comments within the code, followed by more robust explanations after the code, aligns with principles of progressive information disclosure that help align with both advanced and novice user types.

-## Make code samples copy-and-pastable
+## Make code samples copy-and-paste friendly

 Many times developers will copy and paste code directly from the documentation into their application.
 Then they will usually tweak it a little bit for their specific parameters or methods.